SvenMichaelKlose/tunix/README.md

 ### Errors

-System calls that fail return with the carry flag set and the error code in the A register.
+System calls that fail return with the carry flag set and an error code in the A register.

 ### Core zero page locations